-Transgender teenagers under the age of 16 should be able to access hormone therapy in some circumstances.
+Transgender teenagers under the age of 16 should be able to access treatment in some circumstances, according to new expert guidelines.

 The individualised care would depend “on the adolescent’s capacity and competence to make informed decisions, duration of time on puberty suppression, coexisting mental health and medical issues, and existing family support,” the report reads.